pingcap/docs-cn/dev/reference/transactions/transaction-isolation.md

 ### Difference between TiDB and ANSI Repeatable Read

 The Repeatable Read isolation level in TiDB differs from ANSI Repeatable Read isolation level, though they sharing the same name.
 According to the standard described in the [A Critique of ANSI SQL Isolation Levels](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-95-51.pdf) paper, TiDB implements the Snapshot Isolation (SI) level.
-This isolation level does not allow strict phantom reads (A3) but allows broad phantom reads (P3) and write skews.
+This isolation level does not allow strict phantoms (A3) but allows broad phantoms (P3) and write skews.
 In contrast, the ANSI Repeatable Read isolation level allows phantom reads but does not allow write skews.

 ### Difference between TiDB and MySQL Repeatable Read